What is specdriven?

 Curated in the catalog repo.

-The full content β SKILL.md / SPEC.md plus any supporting files β lives directly in specdriven-skills or specdriven-specs.
-Maintainers review the body during the PR.
+The full spec content lives in specdriven-specs.
+Maintainers review during the PR.
 The CLI fetches files from the catalog API at install time.

 π External